 There's probably not a more natural pairing than country songs and the rodeo.
-It's as American as burgers and fries.
-That's probably (definitely) why rodeo songs are some of country music's most popular.
-The life of a cowboy has always been one of country music's most passionate topics.
+That's probably why rodeo songs are some of country music's most popular.
+The life of cowboy and cowgirls has always been one of country music's most passionate topics.

 Country music fans all want to feel that freedom that comes with being a cowboy from time to time, and there are few better ways to get a quick taste of that than a song about rodeo men and women.
 From cowboy hats to rodeo clowns, here are eleven cowboy songs that capture that western spirit and will have you feeling like you're riding in the saddle deep in the heart of Texas.